linode/apl-docs/docs/for-devs/console/builds.md

 A Build in Otomi is a self-service feature for:

-- Building images based on application source code
+- Building OCI compliant images based on application source code
 - Pushing the image to the teams private registry in Harbor

 :::info